 Activities for learning about the moon

-One fun way to really learn about the phases of the moon is to keep a moon phase log over a few weeks and watch how the shape of the moon changes.
+One fun way to learn about the moon’s phases is to keep a moon phase log over a few weeks and watch how the moon’s shape changes.

-Make a note of the date, time and sky condition and sketch how the moon looks each day.
+Note the date, time, and sky condition and sketch how the moon looks each day.
 Try to make your observations at a similar time.

 Find out how craters are formed by dropping marbles into flour and cocoa powder.